Neural manifold analysis of brain circuit dynamics in health and disease: Manifold learning for the analysis of large-scale neural datasets

 \section{\textbf{Manifold learning for the analysis of large-scale neural datasets}}

-To demonstrate how neural manifold learning can be used in the analysis of large-scale neural datasets, we apply a number of linear and nonlinear NML algorithms (PCA, MDS, LEM, LLE, Isomap, t-SNE and UMAP) to several datasets.
-The datasets were chosen to cover a number of different brain regions and a range of behavioural complexity.
-They consist of (i) two-photon calcium imaging of hippocampal subfield CA1 in a mouse running along a circular track (Section \ref{S:hippocampus}), taken from \cite{GoPlacecells}; (ii) multi-electrode array extracellular electrophysiological recordings from the motor cortex of a macaque performing a radial arm goal-directed reach task (Section \ref{S:monkey}) from \cite{yu2007mixture}; and (iii) single-photon "mini-scope" calcium imaging data recorded from the prefrontal cortex of a mouse under conditions where multiple task-relevant behavioural variables were monitored (Section \ref{S:acc}), from \cite{rubin2019revealing}.
-Lastly, we illustrate how manifold learning can be employed to characterise brain dynamics in a disease states such as Alzheimer's disease by applying these techniques to data simulated to reproduce basic aspects of dataset (i), augmented to incorporate pathology (Section \ref{S:AD}).
+To demonstrate how neural manifold learning can be used in the analysis of large-scale neural datasets, we apply a number of linear and non-linear NML algorithms (PCA, MDS, LEM, LLE, Isomap, t-SNE and UMAP) to several datasets.
+The datasets were chosen to cover a number of different brain regions and a range of behavioral complexity.
+They consist of (i) two-photon calcium imaging of hippocampal subfield CA1 in a mouse running along a circular track (Section \ref{S:hippocampus}), taken from \cite{GoPlacecells}; (ii) multi-electrode array extracellular electrophysiological recordings from the motor cortex of a macaque performing a radial arm goal-directed reach task (Section \ref{S:monkey}) from \cite{yu2007mixture}; and (iii) single-photon "mini-scope" calcium imaging data recorded from the prefrontal cortex of a mouse under conditions where multiple task-relevant behavioral variables were monitored (Section \ref{S:acc}), from \cite{rubin2019revealing}.
+Lastly, we illustrate how manifold learning can be employed to characterize brain dynamics in a disease state such as Alzheimer's disease by applying these techniques to data simulated to reproduce basic aspects of dataset (i), augmented to incorporate pathology (Section \ref{S:AD}).